Best Classical Music for Babies and Kids: Mozart Effect and Baby Mozart Recommendations

 - Moonlight Sonata Op.27 No. 2 by Ludwig van Beethoven

 - Clarinet Quintet in B minor by Johannes Brahms

 - Concerto for Flute and Harp by Wolfgang Amadeus Mozart

 - Piano Concerto no.10 in E-flat Major by Wolfgang Amadeus Mozart

-- Pion Trio in G by Wolfgang Amadeus Mozart
+- Piano Trio in G by Wolfgang Amadeus Mozart

 - Canon and Gigue in D Major by Johann Pachelbel

 - Swan Lake Op.20 by Pyotr Ilyich Tchaikovsky